atcollab/at/docs/p/variables_parameters.md

 Arithmetic combinations of parameters create new read-only parameters of class {py:class}`.ParamBase`, whose value is permanently kept up-to-date.
 This is useful to introduce correlation between attributes of different elements.

+The use of parameters is restricted to {py:class}`.Element` attributes, while variables can vary any quantity.
 ```
 ````